In This Article

 We've all been there—when you feel that first tingle of a pimple rearing its head and all you want to do is touch it, prod it, and squeeze it.
 Before we know it, that magnified mirror becomes our best friend and worst enemy as we dig away at anything in plain sight.
 But when does an innocent pick turn into an all-out obsession?
 Keep scrolling to find out the truth about skin picking, according to experts.

-While most of us can confess to picking at a bit of dry skin or stubborn blackhead in the past, there's a more sinister driving force behind the condition that affects one in 20 of us.
+While most of us can confess to picking at a bit of dry skin or stubborn blackhead in the past, there's a more sinister driving force behind the condition that affects almost one in 20 of us.
 “Dermatillomania is a mental health issue related to a form of psychosis,” says dermatologist and founder of Goldfaden MD Skincare, Dr. Gary Goldfaden.
 “Bouts of intense emotions or over-stimulation such as stress, feeling out of control and also extreme happiness or excitement can magnify or even kick-start the problem.”

-From thinning hair to spot breakouts, stress can often be the culprit for a plethora of beauty and health woes.
+From thinning hair to spot breakouts, stress is often considered the culprit for a plethora of beauty and health woes.
 But, the correlation between our emotions and our complexion has sparked many debates in the industry.
 “A lot of times when someone has a skin condition, it's the condition we treat and not the person,” explains psychologist Dr. Lina Papadopoulos in her TEDx talk, Psychodermatology: More than Skin Deep.
 “Nerve endings in the skin are in constant contact with the brain; this, along with the nervous system influences the skin's immune cells through skin receptors and act as chemical messengers.
 Stress can interfere with this and the immune system affecting the skin's capacity to heal and disrupt the permeable barrier, which keeps out harmful substances and lead to widespread scarring.”

-What's the damage?
+What's the Damage?

 Unless you have some seriously strong willpower, digging out a bumpy blemish can be one of life's most satisfying (and, let's face it, gross) habits.
 But, knowing when to quit could be the difference between a temporary imperfection and a life-long lesion.
-“Excessive picking can lead to a trauma of the skin which could result in infection and permanent scarring,” Dr. Leonard tells us.
+“Excessive picking can lead to a trauma of the skin which could result in infection and permanent scarring,” Leonard tells us.

 Touching our face is often deemed the cardinal sin of skincare.
-This is because not only does it pass bacteria from our hands to our skin, but it could also lead to “hypo-pigmentation, hyperpigmentation and damage to the hair follicles (if you pick the skin on your head),” Dr. Goldfaden says.
+This is because not only does it pass bacteria from our hands to our skin, but it could also lead to “hypo-pigmentation, hyperpigmentation and damage to the hair follicles (if you pick the skin on your head),” Goldfaden says.
 “This can cause permanent scarring to the follicles, and the hair may not grow back.
 Although our skin is constantly repairing itself as cells turn over and new ones get created, excessive scarring leads to the production of melanin and then eventually dark spots, scarring, and the aforementioned hyperpigmentation.”

-What's the treatment?
+What's the Treatment?

 Healing lotions and soothing potions aside, experts believe that the key to kicking the habit is treating the cause, not the symptom.
-“A lot of the time when someone has a skin condition, it's the condition that's treated not the person,” says Dr. Papadopoulos.
+“A lot of the time when someone has a skin condition, it's the condition that's treated not the person,” says Papadopoulos.
 “We're missing a beat if we believe that the way we think doesn't impact the way we feel.”